-The College of Nursing is committed to your academic success.
+The College of Nursing and Health Innovation is committed to your academic success.
 If you are struggling or find yourself facing consequences for your academic performance, your Academic Advisor can assist you so that you are back on track and successfully completing your courses.
 The following information documents policies and procedures that will guide you when you may be facing academic difficulty.

 Guide for RN-BSN AP Students on Academic Probation